 Meals and Drinks

-All inclusive light hotels and resorts offer three meals a day, as well as selection of drinks, included free of charge during the meals.
-Some of them also offer afternoon snacks or ice cream for children in the mini club.
+All-inclusive light will get you three meals a day, as well as a selection of drinks, included free of charge during the meals.
+Some hotels also have an afternoon snack or ice cream for children in the mini club.
 Otherwise, there aren’t afternoon or midnight snacks for adults, nor free drinks throughout the day.

-Majority of Croatia all inclusive resorts and hotels serve buffet meals.
+The majority of all-inclusive resorts and hotels serve buffet meals.
 And only some of them have an option to upgrade to the onsite a la carte restaurant once during the stay.

 Otherwise, if you would like to have a served dinner, you’ll need to pay extra.